 If you do not want to manually enter the query signals to be expected in the signal table, then the operations <Test statement> and then <Add all SQL results> are required.
-Otherwise the signals are not created and the module is not shown later in the signal.
+Otherwise the signals will not be created and the module will not be shown later in the signal.